Chespirito Not Really on Purpose Review Episode 1 | No Spoilers

 I loved it.

 It’s no wonder the episode is already the most viewed in the top 10 on Max.
 It landed as number 7, but I’m pretty sure every single episode (there’ll be 8, and I guess it’ll be 1 season and that’s it) will reach the number 1 spot.
+The strong chespirito hbo max performance indicates its popularity.
+Even if they don’t like the series, or even if they don’t like the original TV show, people are watching the HBO MAX original production.

 I won’t reveal any plot details, because there’s nothing more annoying than visiting Instagram just to read that your (now former) friend complains about “who didn’t get to sit on the Iron Throne” in Game of Thrones… But I will say that the Chespirito Not Really on Purpose series met my expectations.
 Right from the start, it pays a heartwarming tribute to our so called Mexican Shakespeare.
+The general chespirito review online seems to be positive for people who know what’s a flash forward and a flashback.

 Is it worth watching?
 Absolutely.